David Morales (politician): COVID-19

-In 2021, Morales introduced and passed House Bill 6208 which limits the amount insurance companies can charge customers for out-of-pocket costs relating to COVID-19.
+In 2021, Morales introduced and passed House Bill 6208, which limits how much insurance companies can charge customers for out-of-pocket costs relating to COVID-19.
 It also mandates that COVID-19 testing and vaccination be free for Rhode Island residents.
-Morales has publicly criticized Rhode Island leaders and government officials for their slow response to COVID-19, citing their behaviors as careless.
-He advocates for a bill that would provide hazard pay to individuals working during the pandemic, including supermarket workers and restaurant servers.
-Morales also introduced a bill to impose a moratorium on utility shut-offs during COVID-19, as well as during any future public health crises.
-Furthermore, he has advocated for investing in communities of color and low-income communities that have been disproportionately affected by COVID due to pre-existing social inequities, stating we cannot continue “business as usual.”
+Morales has publicly criticized Rhode Island leaders and government officials for their slow response to COVID-19, calling their behavior careless.
+He advocates a bill that would provide hazard pay to people working during the pandemic, including supermarket workers and restaurant servers.
+Morales also introduced a bill to impose a moratorium on utility shutoffs during COVID-19 or any future public health crises.
+Furthermore, he has advocated investing in communities of color and low-income communities that have been disproportionately affected by COVID due to preexisting social inequities, saying we cannot continue "business as usual".

 Education

-To further expand access to higher education, Morales introduced a bill to allow high school students that earn Rhode Island's Silver or Gold Seal of Biliteracy to earn college credit toward a minor or major at a public university or community college.
+To further expand access to higher education, Morales introduced a bill to allow high school students who earn Rhode Island's Silver or Gold Seal of Biliteracy to earn college credit toward a minor or major at a public university or community college.

 Policing

-Following New York City Police Department's use of a robot dog across Manhattan, Morales introduced a bill to prevent the potential use of police robot dogs in Rhode Island.
+Following the New York City Police Department's use of a robot dog across Manhattan, Morales introduced a bill to ban the use of police robot dogs in Rhode Island.
 The bill was held for further study.